How to Know If You Are Too Drunk to Drive?

 Short-time Memory Loss

-This is another helpful hint to check whether you are too drunk to drive.
-All you need is just stay straight, feet together, eyes closed.
-Touch the tip of your nose several times with the right-hand index finger then the left one.
+This is another helpful test to check whether you are too drunk to drive.
+This test is a commonly used police tool to investigate DUIs.
+To see if you do well on this test, you need to stand straight with your feet together and your eyes closed.
+The hands should be to your sides from where you can touch the tip of your nose several times with the right-hand index finger and then the left one.
 You may also tilt your head back a little bit.
-If you fail to touch the tip of your nose, you are probably experiencing lack of coordination connected with alcohol impairment.
+If you fail to touch the tip of your nose, you are probably experiencing a lack of coordination connected with alcohol impairment.
+Touching the bridge of the nose or not using the very tip of the finger is an indication of impairment.

 Online Blood Alcohol Calculators

-To work out a more precise level of alcohol concentration in your bloodstream, go to online sites, for example, Educalcool and fill in the form listing your sex, weight, expected number of glasses of a particular alcoholic drinks before, after and with your meals, time when you start drinking and time when you plan to go home.
-It’s better to make these calculations before you actually start drinking.
-Mind you, these figures show only an estimate of BAC.
+To work out a more precise level of alcohol concentration in your bloodstream, several online sites, such as educalcool.qc.ca will allow you to fill in an online form listing your sex, weight, and number of alcohol servings before, after, and with your meals.
+Next, you will need to indicate the time when you started drinking and the time when you stopped drinking.
+It’s better to make these calculations before you start drinking.
+These results show an estimate of BAC.
 It is designed to help you make the right decision, but not decide for you.

 Modern Technologies to Help You Avoid DUI

-There are numerous breath-alcohol portable devices which may be used at any time to detect blood alcohol level.
-For example, a breathalyzer is a portable breath in the device that will tell you the alcohol level in your breath.
+There are numerous breath-alcohol portable devices that may be used to measure blood alcohol levels.
+For example, a breathalyzer is a portable breath-in device that will tell you the alcohol level in your breath.
 You just breathe into the device and it estimates your BAC.
-The accuracy of results depends on the price of a breathalyzer and on other personal factors, such as the stage of alcohol metabolism, other unique physiological qualities, and the quality of the alcohol measuring device.
-With the modern technologies today, you may even measure your BAC with the help of apps on your phone.
+The accuracy of results depends on the quality of a breathalyzer and on other factors, such as the stage of alcohol metaboliss and unique physiological qualities.
+With modern technologies today, you may even measure your BAC with the help of apps on your phone.
 One of them is Breathometer.
-You plug it into the audio jack of your smartphone, connect to the special application and blow into its outlet port.
-If your BAC is beyond the acceptable level, it’ll display names of your friends living nearby, phone numbers of taxi services, or addresses of hotels down the street.
+You plug it into the audio jack of your smartphone, connect it to the special application and blow into its outlet port.
+If your BAC is beyond the acceptable level, it’ll display the names of your friends living nearby, phone numbers of taxi services, or addresses of hotels down the street.
 Many other apps provide you with the history of your alcohol consumption and BAC levels, so that you may trace your body’s reactions to alcohol.

 Field Sobriety Tests

 The US National Highway Traffic Safety Administration (NHTSA) established a series of tests to determine if a person is supposedly driving in a state of alcoholic intoxication.
-These tests, known as Field Sobriety Tests, are conducted by DUI enforcement directly at the scene when they stop an allegedly impaired driver.
-Performing these tests yourself could be very beneficial when you need to check your level of drunkenness.
+These tests, known as Field Sobriety Tests, are usually offered by Los Angeles and other DUI enforcement police officers when investigaint a DUI at the scene when they stop an allegedly impaired driver.
+Trying these tests yourself could be very beneficial when you need to check your level of drunkenness.
 You will get the most credible results if you perform all three tests.

 Walk-the-Line Test.
-If you are on your own try to perform the walk-along-the line test.
-You just need to find flat surface and walk an imaginary line on the ground.
-Walk 9 steps forward, heel to toe, turn and walk back along the line.
-Make sure you do not lose balance, or use your arms to keep balance, or leave the line.
-Even if you’re a bit tipsy you will notice that you are unable to touch heel to tow or that you are stepping off the line and that should be enough to convince you not to get behind the wheel.
+If you are on your own try to perform the walk-and-turn-test.
+You just need to find a flat surface and walk an imaginary line on the ground.
+The NIHTSA instructions are to walk 9 steps forward, heel to toe, turn and walk back along the line.
+During the test it is important not to lose balance, use your arms to keep balance, or step-off the line.
+Law enforcement are looking for any diviation from instructions, such as taking wrong number of steps, inability to touch heel to toes, stepping off the line etc. Any violations are considered a “clue” of impairement and should be used to reconsider driving.

 The One-Leg Stand (OLS) Test.
-Try to balance on one foot while your second foot is raised about ground about six inches with your arms to your sides and count until 30.
-No hopping, swaying, lifting arms from your sides, or touching the ground with your raised foot.
+Try to balance on one foot while your second foot is raised above ground about six inches with your arms to your sides while counting until 30.
+Hopping, swaying, lifting arms more then 6 inches from sides, or touching the ground with your raised foot are considered clues.

-There are lots of other ways to check your impairment level, for example, reciting the alphabet, counting backward, saying tongue twisters, counting fingers by touching each finger to the thumb, doing some physical exercises or mathematic calculations.
-Yet, the surest method to detect the blood alcohol concentration (BAC) is to perform a breath or blood test, which you surely will be asked to do if you are arrested for DUI.
+There are lots of other ways to check your impairment level, for example, reciting the alphabet, counting backward, saying tongue twisters, counting fingers by touching each finger to the thumb, and doing physical exercises or mathematic calculations.
+The above tests are most commonly used by law enfrocement in Los Angeles DUI prosecution and the surest method to measure the blood alcohol concentration (BAC) is to perform a breath or blood test, which you will be asked to do if you are arrested for DUI in Los Angeles.

 YOU MAY ALSO BE INTERESTED IN: